Evolution of Gaussian Concentration Bounds under Diffusions: Further applications of the distance Gaussian moment

 As a first example of application, we consider diffusions ``coming down from infinity'' for which we show that from any starting measure, at positive times $t>0$, $\gcb{D}$ holds.
-We refer to \cite{bal} for more on diffusions ``coming down from infinity'' in the one dimensional case.
+We refer to \cite{bal} for more on diffusions ``coming down from infinity'' in the one-dimensional case.